TV Tropes Needs Your Help

 - Watching Troy Burn: At the end of Chapter 12.

-- "Well Done, Daughter" Girl: Louise may be empowered by the cosmic force of the creators of linear time and all fixed reality.
+- "Well Done, Daughter" Girl: Louise may be empowered by the cosmic horse of the creators of linear time and all fixed reality.
 She still lives for her mother's approval.

 - Wham Episode: The entirety of the Albion arc: Wardes isn't a traitor, Louise and Prince Wales get captured while Wardes winds up MIA, Louise has her first Limit Break, Louise and Wardes get married, and Scarron leads a assassination attempt on Louise.
 Ladies and gentlemen, Canon has left the building.